Identifying the Gifted and Talented Student

 We hope the information you find here will help you homeschool your gifted student.
 We are always willing to accept suggestions and questions.
 We may have encountered your situation, or know someone who has.
 We are not experts on the subject of giftedness, but we can get you started down a practical path towards information to help with your questions.

 Experts in the subject of giftedness have written many articles on how to identify a gifted student.
 There is plenty of information written on what it means to be gifted and talented student.
 There are a lot of papers written about why the gifted and talented student should be homeschooled.
 These are all generalized and what you'll find is that just like each child is different, each gift that you find in your student will not quite exactly "fit" what the "experts" have to say.
 It will be more like "sort-of" like this and a "little-bit" like that, so you'll quickly become the expert on your student(s).

 OK - this is all great, but what about getting down to the actual process of guiding the gifted and talented student through elementary and high school lessons at home?
 Materials barely exist for the parent who is going to homeschool the gifted and talented student, so get ready to turn on your imagination.
-If you are considering homeschooling a gifted student check out how we are doing it and our "how to homeschool your gifted student" to help you "get right to it".
+If you are considering homeschooling a gifted student check out my books and "how to homeschool your gifted student".